Kramer84/otaf/_sources/source/README.rst.txt

 📜 License
 ----------

-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
-For details, see the
-`LICENSE <https://github.com/Kramer84/otaf/blob/main/LICENSE>`__ file.
+This project is licensed under the **MIT License**.
+For details, see the `LICENSE <https://github.com/Kramer84/otaf/blob/main/LICENSE>`__ file.

 --------------